Se Habla Español | Available 24/7

 Marijuana Possession in Illinois

 In Illinois, under the Cannabis Regulation and Tax Act passed in 2020, an individual can legally possess cannabis (marijuana) for medicinal and recreational purposes.
-But there are still restrictions on its usage and possession for recreational purposes.
+However, there are still restrictions on its usage and possession for recreational purposes.
 Laws are in place to ensure that it is consumed responsibly and not abused.
 As a result, it is still possible to be charged with a crime for possessing marijuana.

 Marijuana Possession Laws in Illinois